GuiMarion/formantsExtraction/README.md

 # formantsExtraction
 This project allows you to extract each formants over time from arbitrary wave file (Python + Matlab).

-It uses [parselmouth](https://github.com/YannickJadoul/Parselmouth) which is a cython version of Praat allowing to use any Praat function in a pythonic envoronement.
-This project propose a Python version and a Matlab version of the functions.
+The following code proposes a Python version and a Matlab version of formant extraction functions.
+It uses [parselmouth](https://github.com/YannickJadoul/Parselmouth) which is a cython version of Praat allowing to use any Praat function in a pythonic environment.

 ## Get Started
 ### Python
-To install the dependencies for Python use (we assume python is linking to your default python environement), please use our script:
+To install the dependencies for Python use (we assume the $python$ command is linking to your default python environement), you can use the following script:
     sh install_py.sh

 ### Matlab
-To install the dependencies for Matlab use please use our script:
+To install the dependencies for Matlab use, you can use the following script:
     matlab install.m

 ## Functions